JonOuyang/YOLOv7-Swim-Pose-Recognition/README.md

 ## 2. The Feedback Algorithm
 - The Feedback Algorithm will not use a ML-based approach, instead, will utilize the keypoints drawn by YOLOv7 to compare angles and relative positioning between joints.
   - Correct joint positioning will be hard coded, with an acceptable and unacceptable range.
+The feedback functions are based on a calculated angle (degrees) between three joint coordinates